JonathanWilbur/mueller-report/volume1.md

 campaign learned that Foresman was reaching out to invite the candidate to the Forum or that the campaign otherwise followed up with Foresman until after the election, when he interacted with the transition Team as he pursued a possible position in the incoming administration.
-391 When interviewed by the Office, Foresman denied that the specific "approach " from "senior kremlin officials" noted in his March 31, 2016 email was anything other than Kobyakov's invitation to Roscongress.
+391 When interviewed by the Office, Foresman denied that the specific "approach" from "senior kremlin officials" noted in his March 31, 2016 email was anything other than Kobyakov's invitation to Roscongress.
 According to Foresman, the "concrete things" he referenced in the same email were a combination of the invitation itself, Foresman's personal perspectives on the invitation and